jessepav/lacygoill-wiki-backup/awk/sed.md

 ###
 ## What does `-n` suppress?

-The auto-print  of the pattern  space when reaching the  end of the  script, and before replacing it with the next input line (`n` command).
+The auto-print of the pattern space which occurs:

+   - when the `n` command replaces the pattern space the next input line
+   - when reaching the end of the script

 ## What can't `-n` suppress?